favourch/Notes-blog/docs/USMLE/GI/Nonalcoholic fatty liver disease.md

 		- Due to excess supply of nutrients in the liver
 - Pathophysiology: ↑ Insulin resistance
 	- <span style="background:rgba(240, 200, 0, 0.2)">↑ Hepatic uptake of fatty acids</span>
+		- Essentially, insulin resistance creates a situation where fat storage in the designated areas (fat cells) is impaired, causing the liver to take on an excess burden of processing these fatty acids.
 	- ↑ Triglyceride synthesis
 	- ↑ Peripheral lipolysis
 - Clinical features